29 Dec Cloud Security Best Practices in 2022

 However, at the center of it needs to be cloud security, as well as the data, systems and applications that are protected from data theft, leakage, corruption and deletion.

-Reduced manual effort: When you move to a reputable cloud services provider, it means you no longer need to worry about manual security configurations and constant security updates.
+Reduced manual effort: When you move to a reputable cloud managed services, it means you no longer need to worry about manual security configurations and constant security updates.
 With the cloud, all security adminsitration happens at one place, and is fully managed on your behalf.

 Lowered costs: Cloud storage eliminates the need to invest in dedicated hardware.
 Not only does this reduce capital expenditure, administrative overheads are reduced as well.
 As organizations adopt cloud and choose a cloud service provider (CSP), not being fully aware of the risks involved exposes it to myriad o of commercial, financial, technical, legal, and compliance risks.
 Cloud computing, much like a traditional data center, runs software, and software can have vulnerabilities that adversaries try to exploit.
 But unlike in a traditional data center, where the consumer needs to employ personnel to ensure network security, in the case of cloud computing, the responsibility of mitigating risks arising from these vulnerabilities is shared between the CSP and the cloud consumer.